MiKTeX/docker-miktex/README.md

 `/miktex/.miktex`.
 It is recommended that you mount this directory to a Docker volume.

+You should specify a user by setting the container environment variables `MIKTEX_GID` and `MIKTEX_UID`.

 ### Example

 First, create a Docker volume named `miktex`: